GianMarcoOddo/rmpy/rmpy/README.md

 - yf_relcomponents_VaRs(tickers, positions, start_date, end_date,interval = 1, freq="daily", alpha=0.01, display=True)

 The function 'yf_relative_components_VaRs' enables the calculation of the Relative Component VaRs for a PORTFOLIO by utilizing data obtained from Yahoo Finance (yFinance).

+Relative Component VaR is a variation of Component VaR that takes into account the weight or investment in each asset or factor, allowing investors to assess the contribution of each component to the overall VaR in proportion to its size.

 #### Args: